borkeradarsh/notebooklm/README.md

-# StudyChat Notebook 📚
+# NotebookLM 📚

-AI-powered document learning platform that transforms how you interact with your PDFs.
-Upload, organize, and chat with your documents using advanced AI technology.

-### 🛠️ Developer Experience
+AI-powered document manage### 🛠️ Developer Experience
 - **🌱 Automatic Seeding**: New users get pre-loaded KEPH 107 educational content with document chunks and embeddings
 - **🔒 Type Safety**: Full TypeScript implementation with strict type checking
 - **🏗️ Modern Architecture**: Built with Next.js 15 App Router and latest React patterns
 - **🚀 Production Ready**: Optimized for deployment with proper error handling and monitoring
 - **👤 Profile Management**: Automatic user profile creation with Google OAuth integration
-- **🔐 Row Level Security**: Comprehensive database security with Supabase RLS policies
+- **🔐 Row Level Security**: Comprehensive database security with Supabase RLS policiesplatform that transforms how you interact with your PDFs.
+Upload, organize, and chat with your documents using advanced AI technology.

 <div align="center">